 LIST OF ABBREVIATIONS 4

 ABOUT THE PROJECT 5

 INTRODUCTION (

 ANALYSIS OF INSIDERS 7

-OPEN BALKAN INITIATIVE-OBI COUNTRIES
+OPEN BALKAN INITIATIVE-OBI COUNTRIES 7

-Additional Information per Country Albania 10
+ADDITIONAL INFORMATION PER COUNTRY Albania North Macedonia .
+10

-North Macedonia 11
+Serbia 12 13

-WEAKNESSES OF INSIDERS GIVEN MOUS AND AGREEMENTS 13 13
+OPPORTUNITIES FOR INSIDERS GIVEN MOUS AND AGREEMENTS 14

-DYNAMIC SWOT (DSWOT) 15
+DYNAMIC SWOT (DSWOT)

-ASSUMPTIONS AND DATA 15
+ASSUMPTIONS AND DATA .
+15

-ANALYSIS OF OUTSIDERS 17
+ANALYSIS OF OUTSIDERS .
+17

-ASSUMPTIONS AND DATA FOR THE DYNAMIC SWOT (DSWOT) 17
+ASSUMPTIONS AND DATA FOR THE DYNAMIC SWOT (DSWOT) .
+17

-STRENGTHS OF OUTSIDERS GIVEN THE OBI MOUS AND AGREEMENTS WEAKNESSES OF OUTSIDERS GIVEN THE OBI MOUS AND AGREEMENTS OPPORTUNITIES FOR OUTSIDERS GIVEN THE OBI MOUS AND AGREEMENTS THREATS TO OUTSIDERS GIVEN OBI MOUS AND AGREEMENTS 19 19
+STRENGTHS OF OUTSIDERS GIVEN THE OBI MOUS AND AGREEMENTS 19 19

-MAIN MESSAGES ON THE ECONOMIES OF THE SIX COUNTRIES IF ALL ARE PART OF OBI 2 1
+MAIN MESSAGES ON THE ECONOMIES OF THE SIX COUNTRIES IF ALL ARE PART OF OBI .
+21

-A NOTE ABOUT THE LATEST DEVELOPMENTS OF THE BERLIN PROCESS FROM THE NOVEMI 3 RD SUMMIT
+A NOTE ABOUT THE LATEST DEVELOPMENTS OF THE BERLIN PROCESS FROM THE NOVEMBER 3 RD SUMMIT